-In this article, we will discuss the dlsym function in C++ with its syntax, return value, and examples.
+In this guide, we will explore the dlsym function in C++ including its syntax, output, and sample illustrations.

 What is the dlsym Function?

-The address of a symbol declared inside an object made available by a dlopen call is obtained by the dlsym function.
-The name parameter will represent the character string of the symbol's name, whereas the handle argument is the value obtained from a prior call to dlopen that was not been released with dlclose.
-The dlsym method is used to find the address of a symbol in a shared object or dynamic library.
-It is a feature of the dynamic linker/loader (dyld on macOS, ld.
-On Linux, etc.), which allows dynamic linking.
-When the object referred to by the handle is loaded, the dlsym function loads all objects automatically and looks for the designated symbol.
+The dlsym function is responsible for retrieving the address of a symbol declared within an object that has been accessed through a dlopen call.
+It requires two parameters: the symbol's name provided as a character string in the name parameter, and the handle argument derived from a previous dlopen invocation that has not been closed with dlclose.
+This method is specifically designed to locate the symbol's address within a shared object or dynamic library.
+It is an integral part of the dynamic linker/loader (dyld on macOS, ld on Linux, etc.) that facilitates dynamic linking.
+Upon loading the object referenced by the handle, dlsym automatically loads all associated objects and searches for the specified symbol.

-• The flags RTLDDEFAULT and RTLDNEXT are set reserved for potential future use.
+- The constants RTLDDEFAULT and RTLDNEXT are currently reserved for potential future applications.

 It has the following syntax: